Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

       ncn# vgremove -f --select 'vg_name=~metal*'
       ```

-      > **NOTE** Optionally, run the `pvs` command.
+      > **NOTE:** Optionally, run the `pvs` command.
 If any drives are still listed, remove them with `pvremove`, but this is rarely needed.
 Also, if the above command fails or returns a warning about the filesystem being in use, ignore the error and proceed to the next step, as this will not inhibit the wipe process.

 1. Stop the RAIDs.